 And I am even more convinced that ritual is most likely to happen consistently when it is simple, easy, imperfect, and quick.

-I’ll be sharing several little rituals I rely on this January and February.
+I’ll be sharing several little rituals I rely on.
 I encourage you to try one, and see if it’s something that adds meaning or space for reflection and integration of all the seemingly ordinary yet rich facets of your own every day life!